 The Kelowna Public Archives also houses the photographic collection of the Kelowna Museums.
 This collection includes thousands of historic photographs of Kelowna and the Okanagan area dating back to the late 1800s.
 The collections and contents of the Archives provide an exciting opportunity to explore the rich history of the region!

 Digital reproductions of historic photographs are available and they make wonderful souvenirs and gifts.
-Ask us about the many options for framing and ordering digital reproductions.
+Ask us about the many options for ordering digital reproductions.

-The Archives are open to the public by appointment Monday through Saturday.
-If you would like to visit the Archives and use this research facility, or if you would like to donate items, please call the Archivist to make an appointment.
+The Archives are open to the public by appointment Tuesday through Saturday.
+If you would like to visit the Archives and use this research facility, or if you would like to donate items, please contact our Archivist, Tara Hurley, to make an appointment.

 Use of the Kelowna Public Archives is by donation, except where fees for services apply.